1

 • Explore the advanced configurations for push consumers and pull consumers.

-• Star the repository to follow the latest updates.
+• Star the repository to stay on top of the latest updates.